What Can I Grow In the Greenhouse In Winter?

 Potatoes

 Plant potatoes in large buckets or thick plastic grow sacks.
 If they are started in January, they will be ready to harvest in March.
 A crop started in February can stay in any Elite or Vitavia greenhouse to maturity as well.
-Or, if the climate is amenable, they can be moved outside and be ready to harvest at the end of April.
+Or, if the weather is ok, they can be moved outside and be ready to harvest at the end of April.
 Potatoes are susceptible to frost so if the weather is very cold, add some heat to your greenhouse or cover the plants to keep them warm.

 Carrots

-Plant them in the fall and they can be harvested as soon as the ground thaws.
+Plant them in the autumn and they can be harvested as soon as the ground thaws.
 If you're having a good winter and the ground thaws once or twice before spring, check the carrots.
 They may be ready.
 The variety of carrot makes a huge difference here so make sure you get one that is very cold-hardy.

 Lettuce and Greens